Fudan-iGEM/2025-wiki/pages/model.md

 - **Design (2025.06):**
   The initial model was designed based on published data for Fast-FT proteins, including maturation kinetics from in vitro studies (e.g., blue peak time and red half-peak time at 25°C and 37°C).
 Parameters such as maturation time constants ($\tau_B, \tau_I, \tau_R$) were sourced from literature [^1], and the model assumed a generic promoter expression pattern without cell-cycle specificity.
 - **Build (2025.06):**
-  We implemented the model using ordinary differential equations (ODEs) to describe the irreversible maturation chain (C→B→I→R).
+  We implemented the model using ordinary differential equations (ODEs) to describe the irreversible maturation chain (C&rarr;B&rarr;I&rarr;R).
 Key parameters were set based on in vitro values, such as $\tau_B$=12 min and $\tau_R$=720 min, and the Ash1 promoter was initially erroneously modeled to express at the start of the cell cycle.
 - **Test (2025.07):**
   Simulation results revealed discrepancies with expected cellular behaviors.
 The in vitro-based maturation kinetics caused the fluorescent proteins to mature from blue to red far too rapidly.
 This led to a premature saturation of the red signal, where the r(t) ratio approached its maximum too quickly within a single cell cycle, influencing the time gradient needed for resolution.
 Consequently, over just one or two generations, all cells accumulated a similarly high red signal, making it impossible to distinguish young daughter cells from old mother cells and causing the timer to lose its core function.
 - **Learn (2025.07):**